bitnami/containers/bitnami/percona-mysql/README.md

-# Bitnami package for Percona Server for MySQL
+# Bitnami Secure Image for Percona Server for MySQL

 ## What is Percona Server for MySQL?